sofn-xyz/mailing/README.md

 ## Setup

-1. Install reaction-mailer in your package.json with yarn or npm.
+1. Install gigaben in your package.json with yarn or npm.

-2. Scaffold your `emails` directory with `yarn reaction-mailer init` or `npm run reaction-mailer init`.
+2. Scaffold your `emails` directory with `gigaben init`.

 This will create the following directory structure: